Chat Flow: Decluttering, one flow at a time

 What we heard: Insights from the frontlines

-User interviews revealed that the lack of a delete feature caused clutter and increased cognitive load.
-Data analysis showed users nesting unused flows to bypass this limitation.
+User interviews showed the lack of delete caused clutter, while data revealed users nested unused flows to bypass it.

 0